tactical athlete in full combat gear demonstrating the work capacity demands of sustained military operations

-Work capacity is one of the most important, and often misunderstood, qualities in training.
-Many athletes focus on:
+Work capacity is your ability to perform physical work repeatedly, recover between efforts, and sustain output over time.
+It is one of the most important, and often misunderstood, qualities in training.
+Many athletes focus instead on:

 • Maximal strength